hyprwm/Hypr/README.md

 See the [Wiki](https://github.com/vaxerski/Hypr/wiki/Building) to see build instructions.

 # Known issues
-- RandR sometimes bugs at launch and starts spamming events, which will make the WM sluggish.
-Has never happened to me on a real machine though, only in a nested X11 session. (fix: restart X)
 - Picom's shadow and effects do not update for cheap animations while animating
-- Non-cheap animations are choppy (duh!)
+- Non-cheap animations are choppy (duh!)rgith
-- The config is still pretty simple, although riceable!
-- Popups sometimes are created pretty small
+- Popups sometimes are created a bit off

 # Contributions
 Refer to [CONTRIBUTING.md](https://github.com/vaxerski/Hypr/blob/main/CONTRIBUTING.md) and the [Wiki](https://github.com/vaxerski/Hypr/wiki/Contributing-&-Debugging) for contributing instructions and guidelines.